 Whipped Cream Frosting

 - Combine cold cream, sugar, and vanilla in a large bowl or stand mixer.
 Whisk until it reaches stiff peaks.
-Do not overmix!1 cup cold whipping cream, 3-4 tablespoon granulated sugar, 1 teaspoon pure vanilla extract
+Do not overmix!1 cup heavy whipping cream, 3-4 tablespoon granulated sugar, 1 teaspoon pure vanilla extract

 - Transfer to a piping bag with your favourite tip and set aside.